 Fieldwork/travel risk assessment

 Staff and students often travel overseas on university business.
 Heads of department maintain a responsibility for the health and safety of their staff and students when they travel overseas for university business.
-The Overseas Travel and Fieldwork policy statements below set out the arrangements for the safe management of overseas travel, including:
+The Overseas Travel and Fieldwork policy statements set out the arrangements for the safe management of overseas travel, including:

 - risks involved in overseas work